cartalyst/tags/README.md

 A Tagging package that easily allows you to add tags to your Eloquent models.

-Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](LICENSE).
-Code well, rock on.
+An open source package by [Cartalyst](https://cartalyst.com), code well, rock on!

 ## Documentation